ramonaharrison/parse-apps-script/README.md

 # parse-apps-script
 Google Apps Script GET, PUT and POST functions for calling Parse.com's REST API.

-Add your Parse keys as Script properties within the Apps Script project ('restId' and 'applicationId').
+To use, paste the functions into a new .gs file and add your Parse keys as Script properties within the Apps Script project ('restId' and 'applicationId').